Tilmen Hoyuk: History

-Early Bronze
+Early Bronze Age

 The settlement on the mound began in the 4th millennium BC.
 It became a large city at the end of the 3rd millennium BC.

 According to the excavator there was an extensive conflagration level between levels IIIb (Early Bronze IVb) and IIIc (Middle Bronze I) after which a completely new type of pottery appeared.

-Middle Bronze
+Middle Bronze Age

 The high point of the city was between the 19th and 15th centuries BC.
 The finds indicate that Tilmen Höyük was an important link in the cultural contacts between Northern Mesopotamia and Anatolia.

 Middle Bronze IIA

 Yamhad period.
 One of the monumental structures unearthed is very similar to the palace in Alalah in Amik Plain (7th stratum).
 Alalah was part of the kingdom of Yamhad, an Amorite kingdom centered mainly in Aleppo.
 Tilmen was one of the 20 kingdoms of Yamhad.

 Clay bulla.
 A classic Old Syrian Bulla (seal) was found the palace area in earlier excavations in 1962.
 The 'Old Syrian period' is generally defined as the time of the rise and predominance of Yamkhad in upper Syria.
 The clay bulla was found at the mound, and it is believed to be from the first half of the 2nd millennium BC.
 This find suggests the existence of a Babylonian trading station at Tilmen going back to the early Old Babylonian period.

 Tilmen stela.
 An Old Syrian stela was discovered in Tilmen in 2004.
 It was found in the western lower town, in a monumental in antis temple and its temenos in Area M. The stela measures 67 cm in height, and 53 cm in width.
 It portrays a standing god with his cap with two opposite horns, and an important local official.